This post contains affiliate links.

 2-year-olds can drive Power Wheels.
 They have usually developed the motor and coordination skills necessary for driving a battery-powered vehicle by that age.
 One important factor will be choosing a vehicle that fits their size so they can reach the pedals.
 Power Wheels have been designed for young children to use, so they have many safety features that will help keep your child safe.

 In this article, I'll answer the question of whether a 2-year-old can drive a Power Wheels, whether they should, and the features you should look for when purchasing one.
 I've also compiled a list of the best Power Wheel models for your 2-year-old child if you don't know where to start your search.
+Check out other power wheels ages here.
 Now let's get started!

 Why Can a 2-Year-Old Already Drive a Power Wheels?

 Giving a kid a Power Wheels is probably one of the most exciting things you could do for them in their young life unless they're not interested in cars at all.
 They'll be able to spend endless days zooming around in your backyard or on a quiet street; needless to say, it's not a toy they'll tire of quickly.
 However, now that you know that they indeed can drive Power Wheels, the question now is why?

 2-year-olds have usually developed quite a bit already and will have pretty good motor skills and coordination.
 These are essential skills necessary for driving a battery-powered vehicle like a Power Wheels.
 They will be able to accelerate and steer their Power Wheels with no difficulty whatsoever.

 Don't believe us?
 Watch our 2-year-old driving a Power Wheels Dune Racer Extreme, even though this particular car is too big for her and she can barely reach the pedals.

 Or, watch this 2-year-old riding his 24-volt Power Wheels quad bike (a better choice for a 2-year-old):